TudorBatica/Rust-Torrent-Client/README.md

 all your bandwidth.

 Then, there's the matter of equitable exchanges.
-If you are a leecher, you can choose to unchoke only the peers that are also uploading data back to you.
+If you are a leecher, you can choose to unchoke only the peers that are uploading data to you.
 If there are many peers doing this, you can unchoke only the ones that give you the best download rate.
 If you are a seeder, you can unchoke only the peers which give you the best upload rate.
 This way, you ensure that pieces get downloaded by the peers as fast as possible, thus making the entire swarm get the data faster.